De Havilland Law: Background

 Hollywood industry lawyers in the 1920s, 1930s, and 1940s took the position that an exclusive personal services contract should be treated as suspended during the periods when the artist was not actually working.
 Since no artist could be working every single day (that is, including holidays and weekends), this interpretation meant that two, or later seven, years of actual service would be spread over a much longer calendar period, thus extending the time during which the studio system had complete control of a young artist's career.

-In response, actress Olivia de Havilland, backed by the Screen Actors Guild, filed a lawsuit on August 23, 1943 against Warner Bros.
-Warner Bros. had typecast de Havilland as an ingénue, but she strongly preferred the other kinds of roles she had been given when she had been able to convince the studio to loan her out to other studios.
+In response, actress Olivia de Havilland, backed by the Screen Actors Guild, filed a lawsuit on August 23, 1943, against Warner Bros. de Havilland was fed up with being typecast by Warners as an ingénue and strongly preferred the other kinds of roles she had been given when she had been able to convince the studio to loan her out to other studios.
 The lawsuit resulted in a landmark decision of the California Court of Appeal for the Second District in de Havilland's favor on December 8, 1944.
 In a unanimous opinion signed by Justice Clement Lawrence Shinn, the three-justice panel adopted the common sense view that seven years from the commencement of service means seven calendar years.
 Since de Havilland had started performance under her Warner annual contract on May 5, 1936 (which had been renewed six times pursuant to its terms since then), and seven calendar years had elapsed from that date, the contract was no longer enforceable and she was free to seek projects with other studios.
 (The court misspelled de Havilland's last name, meaning that the case was published as De Haviland.)

 De Havilland's legal victory reduced the power of the studios and extended greater creative freedom to performers, starting with herself.
 Although Jack Warner tried to discourage other studios from hiring her, she eventually found work with Paramount Pictures, where she won her first Best Actress Oscar for To Each His Own (1946).
 The Court of Appeal's decision in De Havilland's favor was one of the most significant and far-reaching legal rulings in Hollywood.
 The decision came to be informally known, and is still known to this day, as the "De Havilland Law".

 While today's film and TV actors have enjoyed the higher compensation and greater creative freedom intended by Section 2855, music artists have not.
 Jared Leto and Shannon Leto of the band Thirty Seconds to Mars credit the De Havilland law with resolving their music contract issue in 2009, which sets a precedent for music artists and Section 2855.
 In 2015, British singer Rita Ora also cited the De Havilland Law in her complaint while seeking release from her American label.
 They eventually reached a settlement.